Australian Indian Ocean Territories

 Each of these island components has its own shire council: the Shire of Christmas Island and the Shire of Cocos.

 The administrative unit does not have jurisdiction over the uninhabited Ashmore and Cartier Islands and Heard Island and McDonald Islands, despite these territories lying within the Indian Ocean.

 Administration

 Reviews

-In 2004 a review of the territories was made.
+In 2004, a review of the territories was made.

-In 2012 the administration was reviewed by Australian parliamentary visits and enquiry.
+In 2012, the administration was reviewed by Australian parliamentary visits and an enquiry.

 Farzian Zainal is a community representative for, and the Treasurer of, the Indian Ocean Territories Regional Development Organisation, which is administered by the Australian government.